-1. Take the S.A.T.
-I or the A.C.T. in the junior year or at the latest, October of the senior year and have the results sent to Catawba by the appropriate testing agency.

-2. Submit the Early Decision Candidate's Agreement, which states that Catawba is definitely his/her first choice; if accepted, he/she will enroll and withdraw all applications pending elsewhere.

-3. Complete all application requirements for admissions by the December 6 deadline.
+- 1. Take the S.A.T.
+I or the A.C.T. in the junior year or at the latest, October of the senior year and have the results sent to Catawba by the appropriate testing agency. - 2.
+Submit the Early Decision Candidate's Agreement, which states that Catawba is definitely his/her first choice; if accepted, he/she will enroll and withdraw all applications pending elsewhere. - 3.
+Complete all application requirements for admissions by the December 6 deadline.
 Upon receipt of admission application, a financial aid estimator form will be sent to the applicant.

-Letters notifying students of admission decisions will be mailed by January 6.
+Letters notifying students of admission decisions will be mailed by January 16, 2004.
 Applications will be accepted, denied or deferred into the regular admissions process.
 Those applicants who are deferred will be reevaluated during the regular decision selection process.

-Accepted applicants must make a \$400 nonrefundable enrollment deposit by February 28, 2003.
-Those students whose parents have submitted the Catawba College Financial Assistance Estimator will be awarded financial aid if, according to the College's evaluation, financial need has been established.
+Accepted applicants must make a \$250 enrollment deposit by February 28, 2004.
+The deposit is refundable through May 1.
+Those students whose parents have submitted the Catawba College Financial Assistance

+Estimator will be awarded financial aid if, according to the College's evaluation, financial need has been established.
 The Free Application for Federal Student Aid (F.A.F.S.A.) is the official application for the final determination of financial assistance awarded by Catawba College to students.